breakintoprogram/next-bbc-basic/README.md

 The code is written to be assembled by the SJASMPLUS assembler.
 Details of the toolchain I use [can be found here on my website](http://www.breakintoprogram.co.uk/computers/zx-spectrum-next/assembly-language/z80-development-toolchain).

-> Please note that from version 0.08 this project is no longer compatible with ZEsarUX 9.2.
-Please upgrade to ZEsarUX 9.3 Beta 1 or higher.
+> From version 0.08 this project is no longer compatible with ZEsarUX 9.2.
+Recommend upgrading to ZEsarUX 9.3 Beta 1 or higher.

 Every endeavour will be made to ensure the code is stable and will assemble, yet as this is a work-in-progress done in my spare time there will be instances where this is not the case.

-Please do not raise an issue in GIT, I'm more than likely aware of this!
+> Please avoid raising pull requests: The code will be in a state of flux for at least the next couple of months whilst I jiggle source around to fit the assembled code into 2 x 16K ROMs.
+I'm not quite geared up for collaboration just yet!

+> Raise an issue if you notice anything amiss; I will endeavour to get back to you.
+Bear with me if it takes a while to get back to you.

 ### Releases